WRT MITZVAH FAIR

 A SPECIAL THANK YOU

-To The Social Impact Council: Allison Friedland and Nancy Michaels (Co-Chairs), Isabel Block, Karen Frommer, Adam Hellegers, Drew Kramer, Jay Musoff, and Jeff Mutterperl, for organizing this event.
+To the Social Impact Council: Allison Friedland and Nancy Michaels (Co-Chairs), Isabel Block, Karen Frommer, Adam Hellegers, Danielle Holtzman, Jeff Mutterperl, Julie Schnur, and Sharon Weinberg, for organizing this event.

 To the generous donors who support the WRT Social Impact and Community Engagement Fund, for making this event possible.